YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Reference Guide.md

 	- tells how relates to other items link to that item when possible
 	- what are the inputs and when are these inputs needed
 	- what are the defaults
-	- show usage in context I.e. show the code
+	- show usage in context i.e., show the code
 	- avoid jargon
 - Consistent Entry Format
 	- Consistency is key
 	- All entries in the reference guide should have the same info in, the same order
 	- Note: Where the package is ending up might define the format
 - Data Formats Defined
-	- Prooject should use data formats that are common
+	- Project should use data formats that are common
 	- If using non-standard data formats then the document needs to explain the specific requirements
 		- Include files for positive/negative/example
 		- Have a tool that the end-user can convert the standard format into your format, even better have this be part of the Project
 	- Good Example:
-		- [GSEA has great descriptions of their data formats](https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideTEXT.htm#_Loading_Data) with examples of what the data formats look like
+		- [GSEA has great descriptions of their data formats](https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideTEXT.htm#_Loading_Data) with examples of what the data formats look like.

 ---